 American larch is commonly known as Larix Laricina.
-It is also known as eastern larch, Red Larch, Black Larch, Hackmtack and Tamarack.
-American larch is a small to medium sized deciduous and coniferous tree.
-The trunk of American larch grows up to 60 centimeters in diameter.
-It is a cold tolerant tree.
-This tree is able to survive temperature of at least -65 degrees Celsius.
-There are 10- 15 species of American larch tree.
+It is also known as eastern larch, Red Larch, Black Larch, Hackmtack, and Tamarack.
+American larch is a small to medium-sized deciduous and coniferous tree.
+The trunk of the American larch grows up to 60 centimeters in diameter.
+It is a cold-tolerant tree.
+This tree is able to survive temperatures of at least -65 degrees Celsius.
+There are 10- 15 species of an American larch tree.
 At the edge of the tundra region, American larch occurs at the arctic tree line.
-In cold regions the larch tree is known as an ornamental tree for gardens.
+In cold regions, the larch tree is known as an ornamental tree for gardens.
 It is a rot-resistant tree.
-Larch tree is a conifer tree, when two different parent trees, the European tree and Japanese tree were crossed, then they first it grew in Scotland resulting in a natural tree of the mountains.
+The larch tree is a conifer tree, when two different parent trees, the European tree, and the Japanese tree were crossed, then they first it grew in Scotland resulting in a natural tree of the mountains.
 Larch trees cast light shade and provide cover to animals and larger birds.
 The wood of the larch is durable and has a timber value.
 A larch tree has attractive and elegant autumnal color and beautiful young foliage.
-In the early times Americans used the needles of larch tree for stuffing mattresses and pillows.
+In the early times, Americans used the needles of larch trees for stuffing mattresses and pillows.
 This tree is not used as a Christmas tree.
 Larch tree is an ideal tree for any climate condition.
 It is a highly adaptable tree and at maturity, will grow about 50 feet tall.
-In ideal conditions larch trees can live to about 60 years.
+In ideal conditions, larch trees can live for about 60 years.

 The leaves of American larch are short, and have a needle like structure.
 In the autumn season, the leaves turn bright yellow before the fall.
 The spring shoots of the larch tree are nutritious, and can be eaten boiled.
 The inner bark of larch, dried, scraped and then mixed with the flour.
 The gummy saps of the larch tree have a very sweet taste and offer a very good flavor when chewed.
 Neither the fruits nor the flowers have ornamental significance.
 The gold branches and rough gray bark of larch trees add dimension to the landscape.
 American larch tree is a monoecious tree.
 Both female and male flowers appear with needles that are solitary and small in size.
 Female flowers are subglobose and reddish and can bear on 2 – 4 year old branches.
 Male flowers are globose and yellow and can be borne on 1 or 2 years old branches.
 The cones of the larch tree are spherical and are small in size.
 The young cones are green to reddish in color.
 This tree has the ability to stand with severe cold.
 The cones are purple in color.